 NOTE: Please keep in mind that both of the above fixes will cause a loss in overall top speed.

 Example of a Clutch Kit: EPI Sport Utility Kit

 EPI is a fantastic company when it comes to helping riders get bigger tires onto their vehicles.
 In a conversation with EPI we were told, “Our approach here at EPI Performance is to get our hands on every ATV, UTV and Snowmobile out there.
 We develop our Clutch Kits by putting on the miles in sand, mud, snow and trails the way you do.
 It doesn't become an EPI Clutch Kit until we're satisfied with how it performs in the REAL-WORLD of riding.”

 But how much will a custom clutch kit such as this cost?
 It’s actually pretty inexpensive.
 For example, at right around $300, EPI makes a clutch kit for almost every ATV allowing them to run 27” or 28” tires, take a look:

-This EPI Clutch kit will allow your ATV to enjoy these benefits:
+The EPI Sport Utility Clutch kit will allow your ATV to enjoy these benefits: